airpair/coreos-with-docker/post.md

 ## What is CoreOS & Docker

 ### CoreOS
-[CoreOS](http://www.coreos.com) is a barebones Linux distribution designed to make large deployments, using different softwares and dependencies, easier to scale and easier to manage.
+[CoreOS](http://www.coreos.com) is a barebones Linux distribution designed to make large multiple-machine deployments, using different softwares and dependencies, easier to scale and easier to manage.
 It is built for high availability and security.
 It does not come with a package manager and thus requires containers such as those provided by Docker.
+It uses "fleet" for cluster management and "etcd" for service discovery and keeping configuration up to date across the cluster.

 ### Docker
 [Docker](www.docker.com)'s ["What is Docker" page](https://www.docker.com/whatisdocker) explains: "Docker allows you to package an application with all of its dependencies into a standardized unit for software development."